AntonisPlatis92/Bitonic-Sort-/README.md

 # Bitonic-Sort-
-The Bitonic Sort algorithm implemented in POSIX Threads
+The Bitonic Sort algorithm implemented in POSIX Threads library of C.

 PThread is a parallel execution model based on system Threads.